 I am Associate Professor of History and Director of Public History at the University of Maryland, Baltimore County.
 I received my PhD in American Studies from The George Washington University.
 I teach courses in material culture, digital public history, and community-based public history practice.
 I also teach courses in American social and cultural history, particularly during the Progressive era, the 1920s and the 1930s.
 I am interested in grassroots political activism and unrest and in the impact it has had on the emergence of popular histories as both narrative and material practice.

-Prior to joining the UMBC faculty, I worked in numerous public history institutions, including the National Museum of American History, the Jewish Historical Society of Greater Washington (now the Capital Jewish Museum) and the Accokeek Foundation at Piscataway Park.
+Prior to joining the UMBC faculty, I worked as a public history professional in numerous institutions, including the National Museum of American History, the Jewish Historical Society of Greater Washington (now the Capital Jewish Museum) and the Accokeek Foundation at Piscataway Park.

 To learn more about my current research, click here.

 To learn more about my approach to teaching public history or to see some sample syllabi, click here.